t-d-k/LibreCrypt/docs/FAQ.md

 <a name="cb"></a>*
 Q: Is LibreCrypt vulnerable to "watermarking" attacks?

-*A:* LibreCrypt volumes are **not** vulnerable to watermarking attacks, as long as they are created with a cypher using:
+*A:* LibreCrypt containers are **not** vulnerable to watermarking attacks, as long as they are created with a cypher using:

 * XTS mode
 * LRW mode
 * CBC mode with ESSIV

-(see the "Create new volume" wizard, encryption settings step).
+(see the "Create new container" wizard, encryption settings step).

-By default, LibreCrypt creates volumes using XTS mode.
-Users would have to **deliberately** create their volumes using CBC mode with predictable IVs in order to be vulnerable to this type of attack.
+By default, LibreCrypt creates containers using XTS mode.
+Users would have to **deliberately** create their containers using CBC mode with predictable IVs in order to be vulnerable to this type of attack.

 * * *